Orange blossom, satsuma, orange soda, honeydew melon, honey cane sweetness, balanced acidity and sweetness, lingering sweetness

 The flavors of coffee are derived from the breakdown of various nutrients in the green coffee beans during roasting.
 Heat causes these compounds to degrade into a variety of aromatic molecular structures, resulting in a wide spectrum of flavors.
 High-quality coffee beans naturally possess a rich aroma that evolves at different temperatures—high, medium, and low—offering a delightful and nuanced experience worth savoring.

-Panama Hacienda La Esmeralda Special Jaramillo Bosque Geisha Washed
+Panama Hacienda La Esmeralda Special Cañas Verdes Cabana Abajo Geisha Washed

-Panama Hacienda La Esmeralda Special Jaramillo Noria Geisha Natural
+Panama Hacienda La Esmeralda Red Label Special Jaramillo Mario Abajo Geisha Natural

-Panama Hacienda La Esmeralda Private Collection Geisha Natural
+Panama Hacienda La Esmeralda Special El Velo Porton Geisha Natural

-Panama Hacienda La Esmeralda Private Collection Geisha Washed
+Panama Hacienda La Esmeralda Private Collection Cañas Verdes Geisha Washed

 La Esmeralda Estate consists of four farms: Cañas Verdes, El Velo, Jaramillo, and Palmira.
 All coffee cherries are processed at one of these four farms.
-The finest Geisha coffee from the La Esmeralda Estate comes from the Jaramillo farm.
-The batch of coffee sold on this product page originates from this premium location, offering top-quality coffee.
+Each plot at Hacienda La Esmeralda Estate boasts unique altitudes, elevations, climatic conditions, and processing methods.
+This rich diversity has made Hacienda La Esmeralda one of the most sought-after and influential estates among specialty coffee enthusiasts worldwide.

 Since 2004, La Esmeralda Estate has won consecutive championships and, starting in 2008, began hosting independent auction events, setting numerous record-breaking prices.
 The awards record is as follows: